livegnik/2way-poc-design/README.md

 ## 3. What 2WAY is

 2WAY replaces the traditional application backend with a shared, local-first data and security substrate that runs on every node.
-Each device carries the full authority stack—identity, permissions, ordering, and durability—so availability and policy never depend on a remote operator or cloud service.
+Each device carries the full authority stack - identity, permissions, ordering, and durability - so availability and policy never depend on a remote operator or cloud service.

 Applications operate on a single, structured graph where identities, relationships, capabilities, and application records live side by side.
 The substrate enforces graph invariants, filters untrusted network input, and ensures that every node remains authoritative for its own portion of state while synchronizing with peers opportunistically.